rachaelbabister/blush-bakes-blog/README.md

 I wouldn't have been able to complete this project without the help of the Slack Community!
 Special mention to Craig Hudson who stayed up until 2am working through some code issues with me!

-Code Institute Tutor Support helped me when my database messed up.
+Code Institute Tutor Support: Sean helped me when my database messed up, and John helped sort my JavaScript/Bootstrap issues which had caused all sorts to stop working!

 To my friends, who I am constantly asking to check over my website when they have their stuff to do!